ocadni/spin-glass-benchmarks/README.md

 optimization." *Proceedings of the National Academy of Sciences* 123.19 (2026): e2534768123.
 As with SK, only 5 per size are committed to the repo (N=1000, N=2744); the rest are distributed via the same Hugging Face dataset (see Downloading Instances below).
-Only N=1000 and N=2744 are populated so far — N=512 and N=1728 are planned.
+Only N=1000 and N=2744 are populated (additional N values are planned).

 ### Instance File Format